Configuring LUNA Settings

 • Circular (jump) – In Circular mode, the software knobs behave similar to physical rotary knobs.
 Values are changed by clicking on the knob then rotating in a circular direction.
 When the edge of the knob is clicked, the parameter value jumps to the mouse position.

 • Relative Circular (grab) – Relative Circular mode operates similar to Circular mode, but the knob value does not jump to the mouse position when clicked.
 Instead, the knob value is modified relative to its original value.
+In Relative Circular mode, click anywhere on the knob to make an adjustment originating at the original value (it’s not necessary to click on the current knob position).

 Tip: To increase resolution when adjusting rotary controls in circular and relative circular modes, increase the radius of the mouse relative to the knob while dragging (move the mouse farther away from the knob while dragging in a circular motion).

-Using Monitor, Control Room, and Talkback sections
+Using Monitor, Control Room, and Talkback Sections

 The Monitor, Control Room, and Talkback sections show controls for monitoring and for using talkback on talkback-enabled Apollo units.
 This section also allows you to bypass processing for inserts, Extensions, or both.